sam-gowland/growth_rates/README.md

 ## Path and directory (folder) setup
 Make sure this script is saved in the same folder as a folder labeled 'xlsx' containing your plate reader data files saved with the .xlsx extension.

-Additionally, ***you will need to modify the file_target variable to a string that is contained in the data files you want to analyze.*** Multiple data files can be analyzed at once if they all contain this same string.
+The script will prompt you for a file-targeting string.
+Multiple data files can be analyzed at once if they all contain this same string (all files in the '../xlsx/' folder will be analyzed if no characters are returned in this user input).
 Note that these files will each be assigned a unique label by file name under the 'Experiment' column in the resulting dataframe.

-For example, using file_target 'expt' will find and analyze '../xlsx/expt1.xlsx', '../xlsx/expt2.xlsx', and '../xlsx/expt3.xlsx' together, and the script will tag each of the resulting subdatasets as 'expt1', 'expt2', and 'expt3' respectively.
+For example, using a file-targeting string 'expt' will find and analyze '../xlsx/expt1.xlsx', '../xlsx/expt2.xlsx', and '../xlsx/expt3.xlsx' together, and the script will tag each of the resulting subdatasets as 'expt1', 'expt2', and 'expt3' respectively.

 ## Outputs